keenon/jamr/README.md

 If no other configuration is provided, the SequenceSystem will automatically load these models.
 SequenceSystem is a good place to start if you want to hack on the NER++ components.
 If you're interested in improving SRL++, start in AMRParser.scala.

+#To Insert Your Own NER++ System

+To implement your own NER++ system to compare against ours, we recommend taking the following steps:

+- Provide your own Decoder.scala implementation (look at StanfordDecoder/Decoder.scala for reference)
+- Add a flag to the flag parser in AMRParser.scala, ours is on line 36
+- Modify the if case on line 209 of AMRParser.scala to use your decoder if your decoder flag (from the last step) is present
+- Modify scripts/EVAL.sh to run another test using your system.
+Our test call is on lines 75-89, you can copy paste that and modify the call by replacing "--stanford-chunk-gen" with your own flag, and changing the "\*.parsed-stanford-concepts" and "\*.parsed-stanford-concepts.err" to your own unique extension
+- Copy lines 115-118 of scripts/EVAL.sh to run smatch against the output files you generated in the code your wrote in the last step, and tee it into the \*.results file

+#To Insert Your Own SRL++ System

+Good luck!
+That's all JAMR code, so crack out your Scala chops and figure it out.
+We still don't totally understand how it works, so won't be able to help you there.

 JAMR - AMR Parser
 =================